TAPS Working Group

 refers to a Connection object that is being offered by the

-Transport Services system, as opposed to more generic uses of the
+Transport Services system, System, as opposed to more generic uses of the

 word "connection".